Beta Boom's Origin Story

 That’s a huge problem because human capital is much more important for a startup’s success than money.

 What’s more, we were perfect for the part.
-We just spent more than a decade helping build product, engineering, and marketing teams for dozens of top startups and brands like Google and Bank of America.
+We had spent more than a decade helping build product, engineering, and marketing teams for dozens of top startups and brands like Google and Bank of America.

 Part 3: A Crazy Experiment

 We would invest in founders that did not fit Silicon Valley pattern matching.
 Founders from rising tech hubs and from diverse backgrounds in every sense.
-And we would work alongside them every day, as an extension of their team, to jump start their growth and connect them to the operational expertise that they will need to be successful in the long-term.
+And we would work alongside them every day, as an extension of their team, to jump-start their growth and connect them to the operational expertise that they will need to be successful in the long term.

-There have been some hard-earned lessons along the way, but we’ve grown and fine-tuned our model a whole lot.
+There have been some hard-earned lessons along the way, but we’ve grown and fine-tuned our model a lot.
 Overall, our original vision has been successful beyond our wildest dreams.
 And we’re just getting started.

 Part 4: The Future